 A north arrow;

-Major streets, city and county boundaries, and other landmarks necessary to appropriately identify location of service area boundaries; and
+City and county boundaries, major streets and other landmarks that identify the location of service area boundaries; and

-Location of wastewater treatment facility(ies) that treats system waste if in same sewer service boundary.The electronic map must use one of the following three formats
+Location of wastewater treatment facility(ies) that treats sewer system waste if in the same sewer service boundary.

-ESRI Shapefile per the following ESRI Shapefile Technical Description (https://support.esri.com/en/white-paper/279);

-Keyhole Markup Language / Compressed Keyhole Markup Language (KML/KMZ) format per the following KML Specifications (https://www.ogc.org/standards/kml/);

-Geospatial JavaScript Object Notation (GeoJSON) format per the GeoJSON Specification (https://tools.ietf.org/html/rfc7946); or

-Other updated formats specified by the State Water Board.

 5.15.
 Voluntary Reporting of Spills from Privately-Owned Sewer Laterals and/or Private Sanitary Sewer Systems

 Within 24 hours of becoming aware of a spill (as described below) from a private sewer lateral or private sanitary sewer system that is not owned/operated by the Enrollee, the Enrollee is encouraged to report the following observations to the online CIWQS Sanitary Sewer System Database at the following link: https://ciwqs.waterboards.ca.gov:

-A spill equal or greater than 1,000 gallons that discharges (or potentially discharges) to a water of the State, or a drainage conveyance system that discharges to waters of the State; or
+A spill equal or greater than 1,000 gallons that discharges (or has a potential to discharge) to a water of the State, or a drainage conveyance system that discharges to waters of the State; or

-Any volume of sewage that discharges (or potentially discharges) to waters of the United States.
+Any volume of sewage that discharges (or has a potential to discharge) to surface waters.

 In the CIWQS module, the Enrollee is encouraged to identify: